One avoidable death every 86.4 seconds. Updated in real time.

 Ethical & Moral Breakdown:

-He also executed the Afghanistan withdrawal in August 2021 — a mission he didn’t design, but botched catastrophically.
+He also executed the Afghanistan withdrawal in August 2021 β a mission he didn't design, but botched catastrophically.
 The Taliban swept Kabul in days, U.S. allies were left behind, and 13 U.S. troops and 170+ civilians died in a suicide bombing during the chaotic evacuation.
-Afghans clung to planes and fell to their deaths.
 Then Biden froze $7 billion in Afghan national funds, triggering a humanitarian disaster where millions starved and children died in hospitals.
-He blamed the Taliban — but it ...

 Key Policies & Their Toll: